 For your convenience, the prior year Consolidated District Plan approved response is provided below.
-It may be copied and modified to address the Consolidated District Plan n DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.
+It may be copied and modified to address the Consolidated District Plan needs.

+DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.

-Students are identified as at risk of failure based upon teacher feedback, standardized test scores, a study skills rubric, attendance records and progress towards graduation based upon grade: Academic and functional performance compared to typical peers is also criteria for special education eligibility.
-Social-emotional screeners are also used to assess health and well-being compar EL screeners are used to determine English proficiency for placement in EL programs.
+Students are identified as at risk of failure based upon teacher feedback, standardized test scores, a study skills rubric, attendance records and progress towards graduation based upon grades attained.
+Academic and functional performance compared to typical peers is also criteria for special education eligibility.
+Social-emotional screeners are also used to assess health and well-being compared to typical peers.
+EL screeners are used to determine English proficiency for placement in EL programs.

-Students are identified as at risk of failure based upon teacher feedback, standardized test scores, a study skills rubric, attendance records and progress towards graduation based upon grade: Academic and functional performance compared to typical peers is also criteria for special education eligibility.
-Social-emotional screeners are also used to assess health and well-being compar EL screeners are used to determine English proficiency for placement in EL programs.
+Students are identified as at risk of failure based upon teacher feedback, standardized test scores, a study skills rubric, attendance records and progress towards graduation based upon grades attained.
+Academic and functional performance compared to typical peers is also criteria for special education eligibility.
+Social-emotional screeners are also used to assess health and well-being compared to typical peers.
+EL screeners are used to determine English proficiency for placement in EL programs.

-3. Describe the additional education assistance to be provided to individual students needing additional help meeting the challenging State academic and langua This includes a description of any additional educational assistance designed to assist English learners and immigrant students to access academic content ar language proficiency, as applicable.
-[3]
+3. Describe the additional education assistance to be provided to individual students needing additional help meeting the challenging State academic and language standards.
+This includes a description of any additional educational assistance designed to assist English learners and immigrant students to access academic content and develop language proficiency, as applicable.\ [3]

 For your convenience, the prior year Consolidated District Plan approved response is provided below.
-It may be copied and modified to address the Consolidated District Plan n DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.
+It may be copied and modified to address the Consolidated District Plan needs.

+DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.

 Paraprofessionals are hired to provide additional assistance in meeting challenging State academic and language standards.
-These paraprofessionals often are able to provide native language students can also attend before/after school tutoring to receive any additional assistance throughout the school year.
-When vocabulary and writing sessions are run during summer school, ind encouraged to attend.
+These paraprofessionals often are able to provide native language support as well.
+Students can also attend before/after school tutoring to receive any additional assistance throughout the school year.
+When vocabulary and writing sessions are run during summer school, individual students are encouraged to attend.
 The district is following EL/WIDA guidelines.

 Paraprofessionals are hired to provide additional assistance in meeting challenging State academic and language standards.
-These paraprofessionals often are able to provide native language s Students can also attend before/after school tutoring to receive any additional assistance throughout the school year.
-When vocabulary and writing sessions are run during summer school, ind encouraged to attend.
-The district is following EL/WIDA guidelines.
+These paraprofessionals often are able to provide native language support as well.
+Students can also attend before/after school tutoring to receive any additional assistance throughout the school year.
+When vocabulary and writing sessions are run during summer school, individual students are encouraged to attend.
+The district is following EL/WIDA quidelines.

-4. Describe the instructional and additional strategies intended to strengthen academic and language programs and improve school conditions for student learn these are implemented.
-This includes a description of any additional supplemental instructional activities and strategies designed to strengthen academic and programs for English learners and immigrant students, as applicable.
-[4]
+4. Describe the instructional and additional strategies intended to strengthen academic and language programs and improve school conditions for student learning and how these are implemented.
+This includes a description of any additional supplemental instructional activities and strategies designed to strengthen academic and language programs for English learners and immigrant students, as applicable.\ [4]

 For your convenience, the prior year Consolidated District Plan approved response is provided below.
-It may be copied and modified to address the Consolidated District Plan n DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.
+It may be copied and modified to address the Consolidated District Plan needs.

+DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.